 Finally, we identified the coherent structures that, through the nonlinear interaction, form the principal forcing mode.
 The identified structures are in the form of spanwise-sheared spanwise rolls and oblique streaks for both the buffer and log layer.
 The interaction of the two components highlighted here regenerates streamwise vortices, which through the lift-up mechanism amplifies streamwise streaks.
 These streamwise streaks break down, spawning new generations of meandering streaks and spanwise rolls, completing the SSP.
 The similarities in the structures identified for the buffer and log layer highlights the similarity of the nonlinear process in the SSP of the two cases.

-This new technique allows the analysis of nonlinear mechanisms based on the equations of motion in a realistic turbulent flow.
+This new technique allows the analysis of nonlinear mechanisms by combining resolvent analysis with numerical simulations of fully non-linear Navier—Stokes equations in a realistic turbulent flow.
 The results show that the nonlinear mechanism of the buffer and log layer are driven by similar structures and that without these structures present in the flow, turbulence intensity is significantly reduced.
 The findings corroborate previous studies on nonlinear interaction of the SSP and allow the characterisation of the underlying quadratic interactions in the SSP in the buffer and log layer of wall-bounded turbulence using resolvent analysis.
-The study also verifies the hypothesis that the SSP in the buffer and log layer are similar by showing the similarities in the form of the principal forcing mode as well as the structures of the flow correlations conditioned to high forcing-intensity events that lead to the generation of the principal forcing mode.
+The study also supports the hypothesis that the SSP in the buffer and log layer are similar by showing the similarities in the form of the principal forcing mode as well as the structures of the flow correlations conditioned to high forcing-intensity events that lead to the generation of the principal forcing mode.

 This work was funded in part by the Coturb program of the European Research Council (ERC-2014.AdG-669505) during the 2017 Coturb Turbulence Summer Workshop at the UPM.
-A.L.-D. acknowledges the support of NASA under grant no. NNX15AU93A and of ONR under grant no. N00014-16-S-BA10.
+B. J. M. is grateful for the support of ONR under N00014-17-1-3022.
+A.L.-D. acknowledges the support of NASA under NNX15AU93A and of ONR under N00014-17-1-2310.
 The authors thank Prof. Javier Jim\'enez, Dr. Yongseok Kwon, and Dr. Anna Guseva for their insightful comments.

 Declaration of Interests: The authors report no conflict of interest.